autogluon/autogluon/docs/tutorials/text_prediction/index.rst

 Text Prediction
 ===============

-For predicting the label (either categorical or numerical) of the text data, AutoGluon provides a simple `fit()` function that  automatically produces high quality text prediction models based on pretrained networks.
-Here, the text data may contain sentences, short paragraphs, or multiple sentences.
+For supervised learning with text data, AutoGluon provides a simple `fit()` function that automatically produces high quality text prediction models.
+In the data, each training example may be a sentence, short paragraph, or be comprised of multiple text fields (e.g. predicting how similar two sentences are).
+The target values (labels) to predict may be continuous values (regression) or discrete categories (classification).
-A single call to `fit()` will train highly accurate neural networks on your provided text dataset, automatically leveraging accuracy-boosting techniques such as using a pretrained BERT/ALBERT/ELECTRA model and hyper-parameter optimization.
+A single call to `fit()` will train highly accurate neural networks on your provided text dataset, automatically leveraging accuracy-boosting techniques such as fine-tuning a pretrained BERT/ALBERT/ELECTRA model (transfer learning) and hyperparameter optimization.

 .. container:: cards